Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Background

 \textbf{Deep Reservoir Computing} stacks multiple reservoir layers to form a deep architecture also called a Deep Echo State Network (deepESN) \cite{gallicchio2017deep}.
 The first layer operates like the reservoir in a shallow Reservoir Computing architecture and is fed by the external input, while each successive layer is fed by the output of the previous one.
 The reservoir layer of a deepESN can be expressed as:

 where the index $l = 1, \ldots, L$ describes the layer with a reservoir of size $N_l$, $\bu_{l}^{(t)}$ is the input for the $l$-th layer:

 One of the main ideas is that each reservoir is encoding the recent past of its received input.
 Thus, the first layer has limited memory while the subsequent ones are able to extend this memory and build more complex representations of the input signal.
-It is possible to further add different leak rates to enforce slower dynamics for the deeper reservoir layers.

 The output of a deepESN at each time step $t$ can be computed by applying any linear model to the different reservoir states.
-One commonly choose to define the linear model on the concatenation of all reservoir states; the output $\bo^{(t)}$ is given by:
+A common choice is to define the linear model on the concatenation of all reservoir states; the output $\bo^{(t)}$ is given by:

 where $\Wout \in \mathbb{R}^{n \times \sum_l N_l}$ is a weight matrix that maps the concatenated reservoir states to the output.
 The concatenation of the reservoir states from each layer allows for the capture of information across multiple time scales, enabling the deepESN to model more complex temporal patterns.